Shikaga/PitchBlackAnalysis/index.md

 It is such a shame that this isn't the entire core of the film.
 The scenes that the two of them share together approach being good, heady heights compared to the rest of the film.

 Although, in actual fact, large amounts of the Crematoria scenes are good.
-The shootout is well shot, and the generally what is going on is quite interesting.
+The shootout is well shot, and generally what is going on is quite interesting.
 Even the somewhat mediocre chase scene, in which *Pitch Black*'s premise is flipped on it's head, and they are required to stay *out* of the light on their way to ship, is interesting.

 But once Necromongers show up again and Riddick suddenly gets a deus-ex-machina in the form of a magical power-up that we suddenly reminded of the terrible film we are in and after a dull and boring final boss battle, Riddick takes over the Necromonger army.